 Ohio law allows for revocation of a POA at any time as long as the principal is competent.
 Templates need explicit revocation clauses and instructions to terminate the document if necessary.
 Special termination rules apply for durable POAs under incapacitation.

-Compliance With Ohio Revised Code
+Compliance With the Ohio Revised Code

 Templates must comply with Ohio Revised Code Section 1337 to ensure legality.
 Non-compliance could result in the POA being dismissed, leaving both the principal and agent vulnerable to disputes.